-Inside, the look is considerably more mature, with the outgoing car's decade-old styling themes a thing of the past.
-Switchgear follows VW convention, although available accessory gauges mounted at the top of the dashboard hint at the car's newfound sportiness.
-A vertical glovebox mounted flush with the dashboard is designed to hark back to the original Beetle, although the new car has an extra unit mounted below for additional storage.
+The interior has grown up, too.
+The cockpit is clean and well laid out, and available accessory gauges mounted at the top of the dashboard hint at the car's newfound sportiness.
+A vertical glovebox mounted flush with the dashboard harks back to the original Beetle but the coupe has an extra unit mounted below for additional storage.

-The Beetle's performance engine is an optional 2.0-liter turbo gas motor, which is rated at 210 ponies (up 10 for the latest model year) and 207 lb-ft of torque.
-VW says that the car returns 21/30 with the standard six-speed manual or an optional six-speed dual-clutch automatic.
+The Beetle's performance engine is an optional 2.0-liter turbo gas motor, which is rated at 210 ponies and 207 lb-ft of torque.
+The car returns 21/30 with the standard six-speed manual or an optional six-speed dual-clutch automatic.

-Notably, base-engined Beetles feature an inexpensive torsion beam rear suspension, while the sportier Turbo model uses a more sophisticated multilink setup.
-The two models also use different steering systems, with the standard Bug utilizing a hydraulically-assisted setup and the Turbo employing electric power steering.
+Base-engined Beetles feature an inexpensive torsion beam rear suspension, while the sportier R-Line model uses a more sophisticated multi-link setup.
+The two models also use different steering systems, with the standard Bug utilizing a hydraulically-assisted setup and the R-Line employing electric power steering.

-Physically, the Beetle TDI is essentially identical to its gas four and five-cylinder brothers, although it gains a supplementary pod on the top of the dashboard that features gauges for oil temperature and turbo boost level as well as a stopwatch.
+Physically, the Beetle TDI is identical to its gas four-cylinder siblings but it gains a supplementary pod on the top of the dashboard that features gauges for oil temperature and turbo boost level as well as a stopwatch.
 Underneath, the TDI retains the standard Beetle's front struts and rear torsion beam, although it features the rack-and-pinion electric power steering from the gasoline turbo model.

 Standard and Optional Equipment

-The starter-kit Beetle, the 2.5L model, comes standard with power windows and locks, A/C, and eight-speaker sound system with USB/AUX input jacks, Bluetooth connectivity, leatherette seating, 17-inch alloy wheels and cruise control.
+The base-model Beetle comes standard with power windows and locks, A/C, and eight-speaker sound system with USB/AUX input jacks, Bluetooth connectivity, leatherette seating, 17-inch alloy wheels and cruise control.

-The sportier Beetle, the Turbo model, gets all the features of the 2.5L while adding 18-inch "twister" alloy wheels, a locking front differential called XDS that improves high-speed traction, sports seats, faux-aluminum pedals and a rear spoiler.
+The sportier R-Line model gets all the features of the 1.8-liter while adding 18-inch Twister alloy wheels, a locking front differential called XDS that improves high-speed traction, sports seats, faux-aluminum pedals and a rear spoiler.
+R-Line models stand out thanks to aggressive bumpers and chrome-framed turn signals.

-Optional features, which can be bundled together in various packages depending on the model, include a panoramic sunroof, a Fender premium audio system, SIRIUS Satellite Radio, a keyless entry system, a multi-function trip computer, a touchscreen navigation system, leather seating and a leather-wrapped steering wheel with audio controls.
+Optional features, which can be bundled together in various packages depending on the model, include a panoramic sunroof, a Fender premium audio system, SiriusXM Satellite Radio, a keyless entry system, a multi-function trip computer, a rear-view camera, a touchscreen navigation system, leather seating and a leather-wrapped steering wheel with audio controls.

 TDI Standard and Optional Features

-The diesel Beetle can be had in three different trim levels: TDI, TDI with sunroof and TDI with sunroof, sound and navigation.
-As the names imply, each trim builds upon the last, although all come standard with V-Tex leatherette, a secondary glove box, Bluetooth, a leather-wrapped three-spoke steering wheel, keyless entry with push-button start and iPod integration for the audio system.
-Sunroof models add a large panoramic moonroof and an upraded audio system with a CD changer and an SD card reader.
-The range-topping model adds navigation and a 400-watt Fender/Panasonic audio system.
+The diesel Beetle can be had in two different trim levels: TDI and TDI with Sunroof, Sound and Navigation.
+Both come standard with V-Tex leatherette, a secondary glove box, Bluetooth, a leather-wrapped three-spoke steering wheel, keyless entry with push-button start and iPod integration for the audio system.
+Sunroof and Navigation models add a large panoramic moonroof an SD card reader, navigation and a 400-watt Fender/Panasonic audio system.

-Available in five-cylinder and gasoline four-cylinder forms, the Fender Edition comes with a 10-speaker, 400-watt Fender audio system.
+Available with a gasoline-burning four-cylinder, the Fender Edition comes with a 10-speaker, 400-watt Fender audio system.
 Complementing that tunes package is a "sunburst"-themed dashboard applique, which replicates - in plastic - the look of Fender's guitars.
 Outside, Beetle Fender Editions are swathed in Deep Black Metallic with chrome exterior mirrors, 18-inch "Disc" alloy wheels and, of course, Fender logos.
 Beetle Fender Editions equipped VW's boosted four-cylinder also receive special fabric seat inserts.

-A Fender Bassman subwoofer is part of the package, and musicians can plug in their axes through the AUX port (requiring an adaptor) or via bluetooth to turn the car into an amplifier.
+A Fender Bassman subwoofer is part of the package, and musicians can plug in their axes through the AUX port (requiring an adapter) or via Bluetooth to turn the car into an amplifier.

 Buyers who want a sporty and well-equipped Beetle can opt for a limited-edition model called GSR (that's Gelb Schwarzer Renner, or Yellow Black Racer.)
 The nameplate was introduced on a Europe-only limited-edition model based on the original Beetle in late 1972.